segfault88/hamster_wheel/README.md

-# Receipt Printer Task Manager
+# Hamster Wheel Task Manager

-A simple HTTP endpoint for printing beautifully formatted tasks to an attached receipt printer, designed for on-board task management.
+A simple HTTP ui for printing formatted tasks to an attached receipt printer, designed for on-board task management.

 ## Overview